Sparen/ReitOS/README.md

 ### Components and Core Systems

 The core of ReitOS is located in the package and the package components (`syslib/comp_reitos_*.dnh`).
 These functions and tasks, using the format `__COMP_REITOS_BOOT_*()`, utilize CommonData under Area `reitos_core`, with format `comp_reitos_boot_*`.

+Component .dnh files SHOULD NOT `#include` other scripts.
+This is because all Components are #included by the main package, which should be the single place for #including the dependencies.
+Individual Applications of course are standalone scripts run by the Package, so these will #include whatever they need from syslib.

 ### Render Priorities